This note documents the software required by the server for successful website hosting.

 The Node.js software is still under development, and new versions are deployed throughout the year.
 The server software is dependent upon having the correct version of Node.js installed.
 At the present time (2020), these versions have been tested for compatibility:

 |rwserve||Node.js minimum||Node.js maximum|

 Older versions may not have all the required features and should not be used.
 Newer versions may work, but have not been tested for signature compliance.
-In particular, the code that implements the HTTP/2 protocol is still "experimental" and the signature of callback functions is still evolving.
 It is safest to use only the version listed above.